JonasTillges/SwiftyStoreKitHelper/README.md

 IAPHelper makes SwiftyStoreKit even lighter.
+And you get more features!

 # NEWS
 SwiftyStoreKitHelper now supports auto-renewable Subscribtions.
 You can easily implement the needed Terms or product information of your IAP product.